nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1b.
 The given index is invalid.

     * 1b1.
-NovaCare displays an error message specific to the invalid index.<br>Use
+NovaCare displays an error message specific to the invalid index.<br>Use Case ends.

 * 1c.
 At least one of the parameters (name and/ or phone number) are invalid.